jonnyeom/jonnyeom.com/src/Content/Post/reference-multiple-php-versions.md

 ## Linux (using pamac)
 - Install both default php package and older php7.4 package.
 The [ArchWiki](https://wiki.archlinux.org/index.php/PHP) will always have the latest instructions but this what I did at the time.
     ```sh
-    # install php package (defaults to version 8)
+    # Install php (defaults to version 8).
     pamac install php

-    # install older php 7.4
+    # Install older php 7.4.
     pamac install php74
     ```
-- Setup symlinks to use the wanted versions from terminal.
+- Setup symlinks.
     ```sh
-    # setup php 8 as the version to be used when you run "php8"
+    # Setup php 8 as the version to be used when you run "php8".
     sudo ln -s /usr/bin/php /usr/local/bin/php8

-    # setup php 7.4 as the default version to be used
+    # Setup php 7.4 as the default version to be used.
     sudo ln -s /usr/bin/php74 /usr/local/bin/php
     ```